ernestbonnah/ernestbonnah.github.io/_publications/2022-05-20-adverse-selection-network-design.md

 ---
 This paper is about X. X is left for future work.

 Recommended citation: Kreider, Amanda R., Timothy J. Layton, Mark Shepard, and Jacob Wallace.
 2022.
-"Adverse Selection and Network Design Under Regulated Plan Prices: Evidence From Medicaid.""
+"Adverse Selection and Network Design Under Regulated Plan Prices: Evidence From Medicaid.
 In preparation.
 Harvard University.